rdavenpo/Linux3188/README.md

 Test kernel 3.0.36+ for RK3188

+This kernel should fix RK3188T blinking video problems.

 This is an overclocked (1.7GHz, keep at 1.4GHz for stock)  and undervolted (~10%) kernel for my IPPLI Mars i2 3188T.

 # You need to be root